 Photo Credit: www.Sunny.org

 Brightline is a private higher-speed intercity passenger rail service that currently serves three (3) stations connecting the downtown areas of Miami, Fort Lauderdale, and West Palm Beach along the Florida East Coast (FEC) railway.
 This is the newest transit system serving South Florida since inception in early 2018.
-Due to the COVID-19 (coronavirus) pandemic, Brightline has suspended its service.
-They have not yet announced when service will be operating again.

 For more information, visit Brightline's website.